 Things to see and do in Bulgaria

-National Tourist Information CentreAddress: , Ploshtad Sveta Nedelya 1, Sofia, 1040
+National Tourist Information CentreAddress: , 1 Sveta Nedelya Square, Sofia, 1040

 Attractions in Bulgaria

 Spectacular Trigrad Gorge is in the Rhodope Mountains close to the town of Trigrad in Southern Bulgaria, and is flanked by walls rising to 250m (820ft).
-One of the most popular sites at the gorge is Devil's Throat Cave which formed when layers of the mountain collapsed.
-From here, visitors can travel through a manmade tunnel to see the highest underground waterfalls in Europe which cascade 42m (138ft) into the abyss below.
+It’s one of the most popular sites at the gorge is Devil's Throat Cave.
+Visitors can travel through a manmade tunnel to see the highest underground waterfalls in Europe, which cascade 42m (138ft) into the abyss below.
 Nearby is the famous Haramiiska Cave where archaeologists discovered evidence of human habitation dating back over 4,000 years.
-There are over 150 other caves in the region and the area is popular with rock climbers; numerous companies provide guides and tuition.
-The region is also popular with birdwatchers who come to see Pallid swifts, Crag martins, Rock Partridges and the rare Wallcreeper.

-Situated 8km (5 miles) from Plovdiv, the monastery was founded in the 11th century and is home to rare frescoes, icons, manuscripts and coins.
-Batchkovo lies within the area known in ancient times as Thrace, and many items of archaeological interest have been discovered, including wonderful gold Thracian objects.
+Situated 28km (17 miles) from Plovdiv, the monastery was founded in the 11th century and is home to rare frescoes, icons, manuscripts and coins.
+Bachkovo lies within the area known in ancient times as Thrace, and many items of archaeological interest have been discovered, including wonderful gold Thracian objects.

 Explore the age-old town of Belogradchik, nestled in the foothills of the Balkan Mountains in northwest Bulgaria.
-The main attractions include the Belogradchik fortress, the ancient Magura Cave on Rabisha Lake, and the Belogradchik Rocks, a wondrous expanse of bizarrely shaped, colourful rock formations, named a Natural Landmark by the Bulgarian government.
+The main attractions include the Belogradchik Fortress, the ancient Magura Cave on Rabisha Lake, and the Belogradchik Rocks, a wondrous expanse of bizarrely shaped, colourful rock formations, named a Natural Landmark by the Bulgarian government.
+Visit the local History Museum (www.muzeibelogradchik.com)for more information and ticket prices.

 Inhale the scent of roses